-The 10 biggest hydroelectric power plants in the world
+What are the biggest hydroelectric power plants in the world?

-The 22,500MW Three Gorges hydroelectric power plant in Yichang, Hubei province, China, is the largest hydropower station in the world.
+The 22.5GW Three Gorges hydroelectric power plant in Yichang, Hubei province, China, is the world’s biggest hydropower station.
 It is a conventional impoundment hydropower facility exploiting the water resource of the Yangtze River.
-The project is owned and operated by China Three Gorges Corporation through its subsidiary China Yangtze Power.
+The project is owned and operated by China Three Gorges Corporation (CTGC) through its subsidiary China Yangtze Power.

 The generating units of the Three Gorges power station were commissioned between 2003 and 2012.
-Annual power output of the plant is estimated at 85TWh.
+The annual power output of the plant is estimated at 85TWh.
 The generated power is supplied to nine provinces and two cities, including Shanghai.

-The Itaipu hydroelectric power plant with an installed capacity of 14,000MW ranks as the world's second largest hydropower plant.
-The project is located on the Parana River, at the border between Brazil and Paraguay.
+The 14GW Itaipu hydroelectric power plant is located on the Parana River, at the border between Brazil and Paraguay.
 The facility is operated by Itaipu Binacional.

 Construction of the $19.6bn plant began in 1975 and was completed in 1982.
-A consortium of US-based IECO and Italy-based ELC Electroconsult carried out the construction.
-Power production at Itaipu started in May 1984.
+A consortium of US-based IECO and Italy based ELC Electroconsult carried out the construction.
+Power production at Itaipu was started in May 1984.

-The Itaipu hydro-electric facility supplies about 17.3% of Brazil’s energy consumption and 72.5% of the energy consumed in Paraguay.
+The Itaipu hydro-electric facility supplied 15% of Brazil’s energy consumption and 90% of the energy consumed in Paraguay in 2018.
 It consists of 20 generating units with a capacity of 700MW each.
-It produced 98.2TWh in 2012, which made it the biggest generating hydropower plant in the world.
+It produced 103.1 million MWh in 2016, which made it the biggest generating hydropower plant in the world at that time.

-The Guri power project, also known as the Simón Bolívar hydroelectric power station, ranks as the world's third biggest hydroelectric power station, with an installed capacity of 10,200MW.
-The Venezuelan power facility is located on the Caroni River in the Bolívar State of southeastern Venezuela.
+The Guri power project, also known as the Simón Bolívar hydroelectric power station, is located on the Caroni River in the Bolívar State of southeastern Venezuela.
 CVG Electrification del Caroni owns and operates the plant.